-The best translation software makes it simple and easy to translate existing content and digital assets for use in overseas markets.
+The best translation software makes it simple and easy to translate your content for use in overseas markets.

 This applies to everything from your office documents to your online content, such as webpages, into different languages.